JanmayHem/DAV-Learning-CS312/README.md

 To learn and spread Data Analytics and Visualization.
 To get started with DAV properly and understand the underlaying concepts.

 ## Content
 We will be broadly covering Visualization, Data Wrangling, Statistics and Time Series Analysis.
-The Assignment folders contain the .ipynb file, .py file, Assignment questions, Data files etc.
+The Assignment folders contain the .ipynb file, .py file, Assignment questions, Data files etc. The .ipynb and .py files also contain the assignment questions.
-Note: The files named "Class-n.ipynb" are the files made by my Professor to learn the basics with proper implementation.
+Note: The files named "Class-n.ipynb" are the files made by the Professor to learn the basics with proper implementation.

 ## Books
 [Practical Statistics for Data Science](https://github.com/JanmayHem/practical-statistics-for-data-scientists) - Peter Bruce, Andrew Bruce